Browse Submitted Surnames

 Feminine form of Yefimov.

-Yefremov Russian
+Yefremov m Russian

-Means "son of Yefrem"
+Means "son of Yefrem".

 Yehia Arabic